discordjs/guide/guide/command-handling/adding-features.md

 Snippet above uses `try/catch` to load the command file and add it to `client.commands`, and in case of error - log whole error to console and notify about the fact sending only short `error.message`.
 Note the fact that we never actually delete the command from commands collection, and instead just overwrite it.
 This prevents from deleting a command, and ending up with no such command in collection upon failed `require()`, as each use of the reload command checks that collection again.

-Last thing you might want to add is sending a message on succesful reload:
+The last thing you might want to add is sending a message if the reload was successful:

 ```js
 message.channel.send(`Command \`${commandName}\` was reloaded!`);